Tobi208/pypdf-cli/README.md

   INPUT_FILES are the locations of at least two pdf files to be merged.

 Options:
   -o, --output PATH   Optional location of the output pdf file.
 WARNING:
                       overwrites existing files.
+  -a, --all           Select every index.
+  -s, --sort SORT BY  Sort input files by NAME or DATE (last modified) when
+                      selecting all files.
   --help              Show this message and exit.

 ```